- The imposition of tax on stock dividends is positive for low taxpayers and negative for those in 30% tax bracket.

 - If you were using the daily dividend option for STPs or dividend reinvestment options, it is going to be a big hassle henceforth.
 The hassle comes from maintaining a record of dividend received, which is tough to compile in the reinvestment option.
 This is true of many HNIs who were using this route, given their high tax bracket of over 30%.
 You will be better off doing systematic withdrawal plan or switching to growth.

-- Think before using liquid ETFs as they may have (like the most liquid one, Nippon Liquid BeES does) a dividend reinvestment option and you must therefore keep tab of the dividends received and pay the tax on it.
+- Think before using liquid ETFs in India as they may have (like the most liquid one, Nippon Liquid BeES does) a dividend reinvestment option and you must therefore keep tab of the dividends received and pay the tax on it.

 - Even if you are in the low tax bracket, the hassle of having to pay tax on dividends (especially if the dividend is frequent) is best avoided by opting for growth or SWP.